DanielRamosAcosta/aura-sdk/README.md

 [![NPM Version](https://img.shields.io/npm/v/aura-sdk.svg)](https://www.npmjs.com/package/aura-sdk)

+> DEPRECATION NOTICE: I no longer own a PC with Aura RGB components, so I can no longer maintain this library (I don't have any hardware to test it).
+Feel free to fork the repository if you wish.

 ASUS Aura's SDK Nodejs C++ bindings.
 This package provides an high-level API to manage your rig led show!